jstyle5/Jaewhee-Test-Docs/docs/glossary.md

 <br />

 ## Firewall
-Network security device that monitors whether to allow or block network traffic based on security rules.
+A network security device that monitors whether to allow or block network traffic based on security rules.

 <br />

-## MVoIP
+## mVoIP
 Mobile Voice over IP(mVoIP) is an extension of mobility to a Voice over IP network.
 It allows mobile phones to receive VoIP calls.

 <br />